ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 Comparative analysis of ChIP-Sequencing data helps compare the binding of the protein of interest either between replicates or under different physiological conditions.

 Every experimental design requires at least 2-3 biological replicates to overcome the amount of variability in the data that one would get with only one sample.
-Simply put, with more than one replicate you could observe a common trend in your data more frequently for the given condition thus strengthening your findings.
+With more than one replicate you could observe a common trend in your data more frequently for the given condition thus strengthening your findings.

-Technically multiple replicates measuring the same biological conditions should have high consistency.
+Technically, multiple replicates measuring the same biological conditions should have high consistency.
 But that is not always the case.
 One reason for this is that every comparison in ChIP-Seq data analysis is strongly influenced by the thresholds that were applied during the peak calling step.

 To evaluate consistency between replicates in ChIP-Seq, several methods have been designed such as finding overlapping peaks and assessing the difference in binding regions and complex statistical methods that evaluate reproducibility between replicates.